 Our vision is to make art and artists accessible; our mission is to be an exemplar of the democratisation of artistic expression and our values are those of a true labour of love.

-Encounters was created with the goal of sharing an artistic dream with the many thousands of people who visit the Brighton Festival each year.
+The book Encountering Encounters tells how our Open House was created with the goal of sharing an artistic dream with the people that visit the Brighton Festival each year.
 Our intent was to bring exceptional artists from overseas to mingle with local artists and makers, thereby creating opportunities for encounters that would not otherwise occur.
-We seek to facilitate encounters through the appreciation of art, thereby forging new connections between people.
+We sought to facilitate encounters through the appreciation of art, thereby forging new connections between people.

 Encounters’ mission is to make a distinctive contribution to a city that is imbued with a deep artistic culture.
 Encounters believes in the democratisation of art.
 Today, this can be realised in new ways.
 The art Industry is impacted by social and technological innovation, creating never-before-available opportunities.